crawlspy/crawl-schema/README.md

     `{{page * 10}}` is ok

-## Match the target using Filter
+## Match the target using Filters

 use `Vue filter` to implement.

-version `1.0` support the lists of filters:
+version `1.0.0` support the lists of filters:

 ```js
     lastafter: (str, last, ins)=> {